Hierve el Agua: Site access

 The roads leading in have been occasionally subject to blockades.
 Despite the development, the nearby communities of San Lorenza Albarradas and San Isidro Roaguia still suffer from poverty.
 Each visitor is charged between M$10.00 to M$60.00 pesos by the state of Oaxaca to enter the site, depending on the season.
 But disputes have arisen between the two nearby communities about who should administer it and about income sharing.
 This led to the closing of the site between 2005 and 2007.
 Promises by state officials were made to invest the money earned at the site to raising living standards in the area, but residents claim that this has never happened.
-As a result, the locals set up their own roadside checkpoints to levy a small fee, thus tourists are sometimes charged twice to access the site — once on the road and once at the entrance to the park.
+As a result, the locals set up their own roadside checkpoints to levy a small fee, thus tourists are sometimes charged twice to access the site – once on the road and once at the entrance to the park.

 In the state of Oaxaca, road closures and blockades has been a common form of protest.
 It has been suggested that this reflects a weakness in the state government, illustrating its inability to maintain order.
 In March 2014, travelers reported that blockade of the local road to Hierve el Agua had erupted again.
 In October 2019, residents of Tlacolula de Matamoros, a town roughly 30 km (~18 miles) away, blocked the Pan-American Highway (Federal Highway 190) leading to Hierve el Agua to call attention to a dispute about whether an elementary school damaged by earthquakes should be repaired or replaced.
 In April 2020, as the COVID-19 pandemic began to spread into Oaxaca, residents of San Lorenzo Albarradas blockaded the road over concerns that uncontrolled tourism would infect the locals.
-The current ombudsman of Oaxaca, Bernardo Rodríguez Alamilla, said that municipalities cannot legally block access or impose traffic restrictions so the state tries to dissuade them.
+The ombudsman of Oaxaca, Bernardo Rodríguez Alamilla, said that municipalities cannot legally block access or impose traffic restrictions so the state tries to dissuade them.
 However, sometimes the state may give in to avoid conflicts, even sending in the National Guard to supervise their implementation.